KIT-MRT/arbitration_graphs/docs/tasks/6_verification.md

 After all, it's our last straw and it's better to execute that than to do nothing.

 In our case, we will add a `StayInPlace` behavior component.
-PacMan is not actually able to stop, so he will just keep moving back and forth.
+Pac-Man is not actually able to stop, so he will just keep moving back and forth.
 Probably not an ideal strategy to win the game, but we can be sure to have a comprehensible command at all times.
-Also, PacMan will never run into a wall with this behavior component.
+Also, Pac-Man will never run into a wall with this behavior component.

 Phew, that was long read.
 Time to get our hands dirty!